How to Invest $200 Wisely

 Without the use of the dark arts, how do you turn $200 into a whole lot more?
 There's no sure answer to this question.
 If there was — we'd all be rich.
 With investing, you can make money, but you can also lose it.
 That said, if we dust off the history books, we can see how this could have happened in the past.
 Between the years of 1950-2009, the stock market (S&P 500) grew on average by 7% per year.
 So, had you invested $200 during that time, the miracle of compounding could have turned your $200 into about $569 in 15 years.

 This is based on historical market growth.
 When it comes to investment advice, there's a very good reason you often hear “past performance, does not equal future results”.
 It's because past performance absolutely does not equal future results.
-That being said, if your disciplined, your risk is minimized through a highly diversified portfolio, and fees kept low, you might be very happy with what your $200 grows into in the long term.
+If you're disciplined and can assume some risk, investing is an option to house your $200.

 Although we're biased, we reckon the absolute best way to invest $200 is with Wealthsimple.
 We offer state of the art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service.
 Get started or learn more about our portfolios.